FINAL WEEK - Streaming now thru Sunday 6/27

 Now - June 27, 2021

 "A TOTAL THEATRICAL EXPERIENCE...
 OUTSTANDING IN EVERY WAY."

 Famine threatens Rome, and the people's hunger swells to an appetite for political change.
 A war hero from a powerful family, Coriolanus seems destined to be elected consul – but the people find his pride an unforgivable insult, exploding the long-simmering tensions between the fracturing state's governing elite and deprived masses.
 This timely story of radical class division is also a compelling psychological portrait of Coriolanus and his politically savvy mother, Volumnia, played by internationally acclaimed actress, director, and author Tina Packer.

-Coriolanus is part of Plays from the Lantern Archives, a new series celebrating some of the finest productions from recent Lantern seasons, brought vividly back to life on screen.
+Coriolanus is the fourth and final installment in our Plays from the Lantern Archives series, which celebrates some of the finest productions from recent Lantern seasons, brought vividly back to life on screen.
 This performance was professionally filmed with a live theater audience in April 2017.